 Retirement and family brought these homeowners back to their Midwest roots, leaving their 3,500-sq.-ft. home on the East Coast for a penthouse condo on Lakewood’s Gold Coast.

 The new space: An 1,800-sq.-ft. suite on the 30th floor with 1960s laminate cabinets, dated plumbing fixtures and bare concrete floors—with breathtaking panoramic views of Lake Erie and the Cleveland skyline.
-The homeowners partnered with Dover Home Remodelers to reimagine the space—a project that earned Dover first place honors in the prestigious NARI Contractor of the Year (CotY) Awards for Interior Renovation.
+The homeowners partnered with Dover Home Remodelers to reimagine the space—a project that earned Dover 1st place honors in the prestigious NARI Contractor of the Year (CotY) Awards for Interior Renovation.

 The 30-story apartment building was completed in 1963.
 At the time, it was the tallest apartment structure between New York and Chicago.
 Years later, the units were individually sold as condominiums.